oigbokwe73/MuleSoft-Moveit-Azure-Data-Logging-Monitoring-Solution/README.md

-### Moveit to Azure File Share for Data storage to capture logs Monitoring and reporting in PBI
+### Moveit to Azure File Share for Data storage to capture logs for Monitoring and Reporting in PBI

 1. **MoveIt Transfer Task to SFTP: Upload MuleSoft Logs**
    - **Details**: MoveIt Transfer Task is responsible for securely transferring MuleSoft logs to the SFTP server.